aslihana/Dave-Mustaine-Bot/README.md

 # Dave-Mustaine-Bot

 ## Introduction
 Very simple Discord Bot dedicated to Dave Mustaine.
-When you type something from "words_to_dave" list, he can reply you with him lyrics. <br /> <br />
+When you type something from "words_to_dave" list, he can reply you with his lyrics. <br /> <br />

 ## Examples Of Use